hongyusu/hongyusu.github.io/_posts/2015-06-17-extract-protein-features-via-interproscan.md

 1. In lookup mode

-   1. In loopup mode, the software will extract sequence features from the database directly without scanning the sequence assuming that the sequence information is  known, e.g., all sequences in UniProtKB.
+   1. In lookup mode, the software will extract sequence features from the database directly without scanning the sequence assuming that the sequence information is  known, e.g., all sequences in UniProtKB.
+   1. The lookup mode can be activated with option `-iprlookup` and by default, it will check the services provided by the remove EBI server.
+The command for enable lookup model is shown as follows

+      `./interproscan.sh -i ../../../Data/tcdb -iprlookup -f tsv`

+   1.